Business Travel Trends 2025: What to Expect

 The Rise of Bleisure and Targeted Stakeholder Meetings

-Bleisure represents a pragmatic policy evolution.
-Nearly half of buyers report employee interest in combining business with leisure.
+Bleisure has matured into a pragmatic policy option: nearly half of buyers report employee interest in combining business with leisure, and companies are formalizing policies to balance satisfaction with duty of care.

 Strategic Responses to Rising Costs and Sustainability Goals